 Find Cheap Motorcycle Insurance Quotes in Your Area

 Not many states require you to insure your snowmobile, but those that do likely require only liability insurance.
 Insurance providers do offer extended coverage options, like comprehensive and collision protection.
-These additions can raise your premium a great deal — sometimes as much as several hundred dollars per year, depending on your provider.
+These additions can raise your premium a great deal — as much as several hundred dollars per year, depending on your provider.

 How to get a snowmobile insurance quote

 Finding snowmobile insurance online can sometimes be a little more difficult than purchasing homeowners, renters or auto insurance.
 Since snowmobile insurance isn't required in most states, you'll sometimes need to contact an agent in person or by phone to get a quote — though you can find online quotes too.

 Progressive's online process is simple and quick.
 It took under five minutes to receive a quote of $148 a year for a standard policy.
 Progressive lets you purchase a policy through its website as well as customize it by adding forms of coverage, such as comprehensive and collision.
 You'll get the best price by purchasing Progressive's entire policy at once to avoid a higher price of $165 per year.